storj-thirdparty/uplink-python/docs/library.md

 MY_STORJ_UPLOAD_PATH = "(optional): path / (required): filename"

 try:
     # some code
     upload = project.upload_object(MY_BUCKET, MY_STORJ_UPLOAD_PATH)
     # some code
 except StorjException as exception:
         print("Exception Caught: ", exception.details)
 ```

 ### download_object(String, String, Object)

-##### Description:
+#### Description:

-download_object function starts download to the specified key, open_project
-function is required as a pre-requisite for this function.\
+download_object function starts to download to the specified key, open_project function is required as a pre-requisite for this function.\
-This function accepts 3 argument  bucket name
+This function accepts 3 argument bucket name, object key, and download options.\
-which is access from storj configuration, ObjectKey which is access from storj
-configuration and downloadOptions which is access from storj library.\
-It returns an download object, on successful execution it can be used to call other properties which are bound to it.
+It returns a download object, on successful execution it can be used to call other properties that are bound to it.

-##### Arguments:
+#### Arguments:

 | arguments | Description |  Type |
 | --- | --- | --- |